New Markets Job Growth Investment Tax Credit General Information

 • When the issue in the request is currently being considered in another action, the results of which may resolve the issue.

-The letter ruling will only apply to the applicant submitting the letter ruling request and will bind the Department until the taxpayer or its partners, members, or shareholders claim all the NMTCs related to the ruling on a tax return.
+The letter ruling will only apply to the applicant submitting the letter ruling request and will bind DOR until the taxpayer or its partners, members, or shareholders claim all the NMTCs related to the ruling on a tax return.

 Nebraska New Markets Tax Credit Allocations